 - You will want to bunch your herbs together so they make a bouquet

-- Then tie your string around the base very tightly and leave a tail you can easily tie back to
+- Then tie your string around the base very tightly and leave a trail you can easily tie back to

 - Wrap around the base of the bouquet very tightly till it is very secure and wrapped up 8-12 times.